KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open

 - Progress slowed down lately.
-Currently, I have written roughly 29 pages (9 classical algorithms, 14 Transformer, 2 related work + other).
-However, I plan to revise the Transformer chapters / rewrite them from scratch, as the why remains unclear for the Transformers and some paragraphs are hard to understand.
+Currently, I have written roughly 29 pages (10 classical algorithms, 14 Transformer, 2 related works + others).
+The final document currently has 42 pages (excl. some drafted chapters).
+However, I started to revise the Transformer chapters / rewrite them from scratch, as the why remains unclear for the Transformers and some paragraphs are hard to understand.
 - Ask about classification rules.
 Do you also want a short discussion with the different views on the trade initiator?
-Do you like the mix of formal definition, intuition etc. Do you regard your stacking approach as a another hybrid algorithm?
+Do you like the mix of formal definition, intuition etc.?
+Do you regard your stacking approach as another hybrid algorithm? (see chapter) Also, discuss the view adopted in their paper.
+Ask if the glossary is ok.
-- Ask about scope of related work.
+Ask about the scope of related work.
 Currently, trade classification in option markets (i) and trade classification with machine learning (ii).
-Already spent two days improving the chapters, but still not satisfied.
-- Ask for CBOE for unlabelled data.
-Poses a major risk as I'm not sure regarding performance / training times etc.
+- Ask for CBOE and unlabelled data.
+This poses a major risk as I'm not sure about performance/training times etc.

 ## Closed
 - I'm currently struggling to obtain cluster resources with gpus through SLURM or Jupyter.
 Some nodes are down and my jobs seem have low priority.